 At South Fellowship, Jesus Christ is the head of the Church and its Chief Shepherd.
 We believe He has given the shared responsibility for the governing of His Church to a group of Elders, comprised of a number of men chosen from the membership to serve alongside the Lead Pastor, Executive Pastor, and Associate Pastor.

 Elders serve a three-year term and can serve two terms back-to-back.
-Jerry Suits and Terry Bote have both served faithfully completing two terms and are required to step off the board.
-In addition, Brian Miranda is taking a one-year sabbatical.
-Therefore, we anticipate adding three new elders.
+Dave Carlson, Pete Muckley, and Eric Nevins have all served faithfully completing two terms and are required to step off the board.
+Therefore, we anticipate adding three new elders in July of 2018.
 The congregation is invited for the next three weeks to submit nominations to the Board of men believed to be qualified to serve as Elders.

 The Selection Process for New Elders